Simulations exogenous shocks

 Representativeness of the estimation

 We calibrated our simulations to emulate a typical study from this literature.
 To further check that the results are realistic, we compare the average Signal-to-Noise Ratio (SNR) of our regressions to the range of SNR of existing studies investigating similar questions.
-Levaine and Neildel (2017) find SNRs in the range 0.4 to 2.3 in their table 3 and 4.
-Currie et al (2015) find SNRs in the range 0.5 to 4 (both in table 6 but SNRs in this range in table 4 and 5 as well).
+Lavaine and Neidell (2017) find SNRs in the range 0.4 to 2.3 in their table 3 and 4.
+Currie et al. (2015) find SNRs in the range 0.5 to 4 (both in table 6 but SNRs in this range in table 4 and 5 as well).

 I find SNR in a similar range or even larger and corresponding to substantial exaggeration ratios.